JarbasHiveMind/hivemind-audio-binary-protocol/README.md

   Run the HiveMind Listener with configurable plugins.

 Options:
   --wakeword TEXT                 Specify the wake word for the listener.
-Default is
+                                  Default is 'hey_mycroft'. config will be
-                     'hey_mycroft'. config will be loaded from mycroft.conf.
+                                  loaded from mycroft.conf.
   --stt-plugin TEXT               Specify the STT plugin to use.
-If not provided, the
+If not
-                     default STT from mycroft.conf will be used.
+                                  provided, the default STT from mycroft.conf
+                                  will be used.
   --tts-plugin TEXT               Specify the TTS plugin to use.
-If not provided, the
+If not
-                     default TTS from mycroft.conf will be used.
+                                  provided, the default TTS from mycroft.conf
+                                  will be used.
   --vad-plugin TEXT               Specify the VAD plugin to use.
-If not provided, the
+If not
-                     default VAD from mycroft.conf will be used.
+                                  provided, the default VAD from mycroft.conf
+                                  will be used.
+  --ovos_bus_address TEXT         Open Voice OS bus address --ovos_bus_port INTEGER         Open Voice OS bus port number --host TEXT                     HiveMind host
+  --port INTEGER                  HiveMind port number --ssl BOOLEAN                   use wss:// --cert_dir TEXT                 HiveMind SSL certificate directory --cert_name TEXT                HiveMind SSL certificate file name --db-backend [redis|json|sqlite]
+                                  Select the database backend to use.
+Options: redis, sqlite, json.
+  --db-name TEXT                  [json/sqlite] The name for the database
+                                  file. ~/.cache/hivemind-core/{name}
+  --db-folder TEXT                [json/sqlite] The subfolder where database
+                                  files are stored. ~/.cache/{db_folder}}
+  --redis-host TEXT               [redis] Host for Redis.
+Default is
+                                  localhost.
+  --redis-port INTEGER            [redis] Port for Redis.
+Default is 6379.
-  --help             Show this message and exit.
+  --redis-password TEXT           [redis] Password for Redis.
+Default None --help                          Show this message and exit.
 ```

 ---